General Information About Monitoring Waivers

 - If initial monitoring is required for one or more SOCs, the monitoring begin date will be based on the VOC Initial Year for each water system.

-As a result of the General Update, the VOC Initial Year has been set as follows:
+As a result of the General Update in 2009, the VOC initial year was set as follows:

-- Systems serving more than 500 people will have a VOC Initial Year of 1; initial monitoring will begin in 2011.
+- Systems serving more than 500 people have a VOC Initial Year of 1; monitoring is conducted in the first year of the three-year compliance cycle.

-- Systems serving 101 to 500 people will have a VOC Initial Year of 2; initial monitoring will begin in 2012.
+- Systems serving 101 to 500 people will have a VOC Initial Year of 2; monitoring is conducted in the second year of the three-year compliance cycle.

-- Systems serving 100 people or less will have a VOC Initial Year of 3; initial monitoring will begin in 2013.
+- Systems serving 100 people or less will have a VOC Initial Year of 3; monitoring is conducted in the third year of the three-year compliance cycle.

 If you can submit data to the department that shows initial monitoring (four consecutive quarters of monitoring at the EP) was completed at some point in the past for one or more SOCs, monitoring for that SOC may be reduced at that EP.